pollyweb-org/pollyweb-docs/4 ⚙️ Solution/70 🌳 Ambient/71 💠 Brand Things/01 💠 Thing.md

 1. **Why are Things important?**

-    While it's already possible to interact with any electronic device that has a display (e.g., a washing machine), adding an internet-connected touch display with remote control to any mechanical device brings significant challenges and costs, while being close to impossible for a hat, a pencil, or a dog.
+    While it's already possible to interact with any electronic device that has a display (e.g., washing machines, air conditioners, home printers), as well as with electronic devices without a display (e.g., smart lights), adding an internet-connected touch display or a mobile app-based remote control to any electrical device brings significant challenges and costs, while being close to impossible for non-electrical objects and animals (e.g., hats, pencils, and dogs).

     ---

-1. **What are examples of Things?**
+2. **What are examples of Things?**

     ![](<00 📎 Assets/💠 Thing.png>)